science64/Orion/README.md

 If you do, just access the directory where the project was saved.
 It's that simple.

 # Google CSE API Key
+Sometimes you might want AI to search the web and respond based on that information.

-To search using Google, you will need Google CSE (Custom Search Engine) API Key and CX.
+To allow AI to search using Google, you will need Google CSE (Custom Search Engine) API Key and CX.
 - First, create a custom search here [Google CSE Panel](https://programmablesearchengine.google.com/controlpanel/all)
 - Copy your CX ID
 - Go to [Google Developers](https://developers.google.com/custom-search/v1/introduction) and click on *Get a Key* to get your API Key
-- Now just enter CX and API key in Orion. for that go to Options -> More Options and that's it, it's time to chat.
+- Now just enter CX and API key in Orion. for that go to Options -> More Options and make the configuration.
+- To use the functionality in chat, you need to put an "s:" at the beginning of your prompt, e.g. "s: what's today's news"
-- *Note: Google Search will return only snippets of search results, which can often provide enough context for AI, but not in-depth information.
+- *Note: Google Search will only return snippets of search results, which may not have enough context for AI to respond.
-In some cases, AI may fail to provide an answer or provide an incorrect answer due to a lack of broader context.
-Keep this in mind when using this tool.
+It is recommended to implement the solution below for best results.

 # Rag Endpoint
-### BETA
-For better search results, you can configure a search endpoint.
+For better search results, you can configure a "RAG endpoint".

-A POST request with `query` will be sent to this endpoint, where query is the search term.

-These configurations were created to be compatible with https://github.com/EliasPereirah/SearchAugmentedLLM/ (Not perfect, but better than just Google snippet)

-If you want to use any other endpoint, make sure it returns a JSON with the text field, where text will be the content passed to the LLM.

-By adding such an endpoint you will be able to use it by writing at the beginning of the chat `s: Why is the sky blue?` and the answer will be based on the context returning from the "rag endpoint"
+Just follow the instructions at https://github.com/EliasPereirah/SearchAugmentedLLM/

+After that you can enter the search endpoint you just created in the Orion Chat interface.
+Click on "⚙️" -> "Options" -> "Advanced" and enter the "RAG endpoint".

+Now whenever you want the AI to do a search to answer your question, write at the beginning of your prompt "s:" + your question, e.g. "s: what's the news today?", The AI will search the web and respond based on the information found.

 # Cors
 To get around CORS errors when working with SambaNova the API request will pass through `cors-proxy.php`